 Stay private or go dedicated?
 (Part 3 of 3)

-Knowing when it’s time to switch from an in-house private fleet to an outsourced dedicated fleet
+Know when it’s time to switch from an in-house fleet to a dedicated fleet provider

-Switching from a private to a dedicated fleet—or committing to a dedicated fleet provider after using other third-party carriers is a major change.
+Yes, switching from a private to a dedicated fleet—or committing to a dedicated fleet provider after using other third-party carriers is a major change.
 But that change pales in comparison to the costs and consequences of staying with a model that isn’t working.
-Here are the warning signs that it’s time to look seriously into a dedicated model.

 Liability Concerns

-Through insurance, a dedicated fleet provider can shoulder the load, and through safety training, risks can be reduced.
-Says Dabbs, “We take safety very seriously.
-We make sure everyone is trained before they get in a truck.”
+Through insurance, a dedicated fleet provider can shoulder the load, and through safety training, they can help reduce a fleet’s risks.

 Ambitious Sustainability Goals

-For companies ready to explore high-tech equipment solutions, some dedicated partners can provide alternative-fuel and electric yard trucks.
+For companies ready to explore high-tech equipment solutions, some dedicated fleet providers can provide alternative-fuel and electric yard trucks.
 These are some of the easiest points of entry and they can offer significant cost-benefit value.

 Driver Shortage